CJK Unified Ideographs Extension D

-CJK Unified Ideographs Extension D is a Unicode block containing rare and historic CJK ideographs for Chinese, Japanese, Korean, and Vietnamese.
+CJK Unified Ideographs Extension D is a Unicode block containing uncommon CJK ideographs for Chinese, Japanese, Korean, and Vietnamese, some of which are in current use.
+Much smaller than most Unicode blocks for CJK unified ideographs, Extension D consists of characters which were submitted to the Ideographic Research Group as "urgently needed characters" between 2006 and 2009.
+Characters submitted during the same period which were needed less urgently were included in CJK Unified Ideographs Extension E instead.

 The block has hundreds of ideographic variation sequences registered in the Unicode Ideographic Variation Database (IVD).

 These sequences specify the desired glyph variant for a given Unicode character.

 Block

 History

 The following Unicode-related documents record the purpose and process of defining specific characters in the CJK Unified Ideographs Extension D block: